emzarts/all/README.md

 ## Projects
 * [Congestive Heart Failure](https://emzarts.github.io/congestive-heart-failure/)
   * This is a quick project I made for the topic of Congestive Heart Failure in biology.
 It is a simple HTML page with some styling.
+It is designed to look like a newspaper.
 * [Count Brickula](https://countbrickula.herokuapp.com/)
   * Webpage that uses computer vision to count the number of "bricks" in a selected photo.
 * [Learn Hiragana](https://emzarts.github.io/learn-hiragana/index.html)